Practicality or Prestige – the 10% car

 A normal (B8) A4 until above the bumper, all RS4 below!

 The V8 lived on to the B8 generation built between 2012-2015, but other body forms than the station wagon didn’t, so the wagon was the only shape the new RS4 was available in.
-Power had now increased to 450 hp at an almost incredible 8250 rpm, but the manual box was now gone, replaced by Audi’s equally excellent (but less fun) 7-speed DSG box.
+Power had now increased to 450 hp at an almost incredible 8250 rpm, but the manual box was gone, replaced by Audi’s equally excellent (but less fun) 7-speed DSG box.
 A new differential allowed for as much of 70% going to the front wheels and up to 85% to the back wheels, boosting the entertainment factor.
-It’s also worth remembering that both the B7 and B8 were light cars by today’s standard, with the former at around 1750 kg and the latter at another 100 kg.
+It’s also worth remembering that both the B7 and B8 were light cars by today’s standard, with the former at around 1750 kg and the latter at 1850 kg.
 The B8 was to be the last V8-powered RS4 and was replaced by the current version which has gone back to a turbo-powered six-cylinder engine.

 I hadn’t driven a B8 for a long time until a couple of days ago when I had the pleasure of doing so here in Zurich.
 The car in question had a pretty amazing history It was sold by the same garage that now had it for sale, to the only owner it ever had.
 He apparently has a number of cars so that he never used the RS4 in the winter, which given its talents is rather strange.
 Actually he didn’t use it much at all, as he only put 31.000 km on it since new, but still had it serviced every year in the very same garage.
 Built in 2014, the car looked absolutely new.
 Of course, after three weeks of sunshine it had to rain this very day, and I almost got the impression it was the first time the car saw water coming from the sky and not the (manual) car wash…